Leonard Part 6: Box office

 The movie was a box office flop.
 It grossed only $4,615,255—a mere fraction of its $24 million budget.

 Accolades

-The movie won three Golden Raspberry Awards, for Worst Actor (Cosby), Worst Picture, and Worst Screenplay (Jonathan Reynolds and Cosby).
-It was nominated for two more Razzie Awards, for Worst Supporting Actress (Foster) and Worst Director (Weiland).
-A few weeks after the ceremony, Cosby accepted his three Razzies on Fox's The Late Show.
+The movie won three Golden Raspberry Awards for Worst Picture, Worst Actor (Cosby) and Worst Screenplay (Reynolds and Cosby).
+It was also nominated for Worst Supporting Actress (Gloria Foster) and Worst Director (Weiland).
+A few weeks after the 8th Golden Raspberry Awards ceremony, Cosby accepted his three Razzies on Fox's The Late Show.
 He demanded that the three Razzies he earned be specifically made out of 24 karat (99.99%) gold and Italian marble, which were later paid for by Fox.
 Cosby later brought the awards with him when he was a guest on The Tonight Show Starring Johnny Carson, happily displaying them and proclaiming, "I swept the awards!"
-For the 2005 Razzies, the movie earned a nomination in the "Worst 'Comedy' of Our First 25 Years" category, losing to Gigli.
+At the 25th Golden Raspberry Awards in 2005, the movie earned a nomination in the Worst "Comedy" of Our First 25 Years category, losing to Gigli.

 It was also nominated for Worst Picture at the 1987 Stinkers Bad Movie Awards.